microsoft/azure-spring-apps-training/00-setup-your-environment/README.md

 To save time, we provide an ARM template for creating all the Azure resources you will need for this lab other than the Azure Spring Cloud instance itself.
 Use the Deploy to Azure button below.

-> 💡 Use the following settings for deploying the Azure Template
+> 💡 Use the following settings for deploying the Azure Template:
 > * Create a new resource group
 > * Set West US2 as the location
 > * Save the MySQL password you specify in this step.
 You will need it in section 6.